Losing a job can feel hopeless. Learning the rules and how to take action can help manage the situation.

 In some cases, employees can dispute a wrongful termination and get a settlement or damages awarded by the court.
 However, wrongful termination cases can take years to be decided and are often difficult to prove.

-If you believe you were wrongfully terminated, you start with the U.S Department of Labor.
+If you believe you were wrongfully terminated, you can start with the U.S Department of Labor.
 The DOL has resources on employment laws and information for filing a claim.

 Also, make sure you spend time managing the emotional impact of losing a job.